-Please contact us today at (714) 962-7100 for a free, phone consultation.
+Please contact us today at (714) 962-7100 to schedule your first consultation.
 We are here to help you by answering your questions and discussing treatment options.
 Our staff of highly-trained oncologists looks forward to working with you to provide an individualized treatment plan to meet your needs.

 There are no definite ways to prevent prostate cancer, but maintaining a healthy lifestyle with a healthy diet and exercise can help reduce the risk of getting the disease.